mandar1jn/The-notepad-virus-collection/README.md

 This virus will disable your internet acces.
 This is reversible by running the command IPconfig /renew.
 <h1>Matrix.bat</h1>
 This will show a the matrix-like screen.
+<h1>Shutdown.bat</h1>
+This will give you a pop up saying <b>You stupid.
+You downloaded a virus.
+This computer will shutdown in 60 seconds.</b> and will then shutdown your computer after 60 seconds.